sohlich/WifiWizard2/README.md

   - [Ionic/Angular Example (User Provided)](#ionicangular-example-user-provided)
 - [Changelog:](#changelog)

+# Warning

+Warning: This fork of WifiWizard2 contains specific changes that serves our companys need, and is thus not a generic plugin.
+Use at your own risk and make sure to look at the commit history and compare with the original repo.

 # About

 WifiWizard2 enables Wifi management for both Android and iOS applications within Cordova/Phonegap projects.

 This project is a fork of the [WifiWizard](https://github.com/hoerresb/WifiWizard) plugin with fixes and updates, as well as patches taken from the [Cordova Network Manager](https://github.com/arsenal942/Cordova-Network-Manager) plugin.